Nurse, Show Your Work

-Certain competencies, no less important than their clinical counterparts, may occasionally be referred to as ‘soft’ skills, but such old-fashioned terminology is giving way to terms like leadership, communication, and conflict resolution.
+Certain competencies, no less important than their clinical counterparts, may occasionally be referred to as ‘soft’ skills, but such old-fashioned terminology is now giving way to terms like leadership, communication and conflict resolution.

 In highly diverse workplaces serving equally diverse patient populations, nurses must be able to communicate and collaborate with people from all backgrounds.

 What are your skills when it comes to communication?
-Are you adept in resolving conflict and navigating difficult relationships?
+Are you adept at resolving conflict and navigating difficult relationships?
 Are you emotionally intelligent?
 Have you mastered the art of motivational interviewing?

 Being able to speak to how you show up as a team member and leader can truly mark a significant difference between you and another nurse candidate.

 If you have leadership or communication skills that have been developed throughout your career, now is the time to learn how to get that point across.

 Beyond your clinical and other skills, you also must have a sense of how to verbalise your career history in terms of education, training and other forms of professional development.